 Acute Shoulder Injuries

 Sudden onset or acute shoulder injuries are ones which happen suddenly, often though a fall onto an outstretched arm or through direct impact or over stretching or overloading.
 Often the athlete will feel a sudden sharp pain with discomfort and or loss of mobility.
 Sometimes there will be swelling and inflammation.
-It is important acute shoulder injuries are treated with the PRICE princples of immediate first aid.
+It is important acute shoulder injuries are treated as soon as possible with the PRICE princples of immediate first aid.
 Always seek medical advice if pain is severe or you are in any doubt.

 A rotator cuff strain is a tear to any of the four rotator cuff muscles in the shoulder and is common in throwing and racket sports.
 They are so called because their job is to rotate the arm at the shoulder and provide a supportive cuff around the joint.
 Rotator cuff tears can range from mild to severe.